-Student Life

-With more than 3,300 students living on or just off campus, a robust student life has evolved with an array of extracurricular activities and student engagement.
-More than 100 clubs and organizations keep students connected to campus and engaged in the community.

-Nearly 400 students are active in fraternities and sororities at UNCP.
-Serving in excess of 1,750 students annually in club sports and intramurals, the Office of Campus Recreation also manages the Campbell Wellness Center, aquatics, outdoor programs, fitness programs, and summer recreational programs.
+Student Life With nearly 4,000 students living on or just off campus, a robust student life has evolved with an array of extracurricular activities and student engagement.
+More than 120 clubs and organizations, including 20 Greek organizations, keep students connected to campus and engaged in the community.
+Serving an average of over 1,750 students annually in club and intramural sports, the Office of Campus Recreation also offers outdoor programs, fitness programs and summer recreational programs.
+In addition to programming efforts, the office also manages the Campbell Wellness Center, Aquatics